bingleilou/PolyLUT-Add/README.md

 # PolyLUT-Add
-PolyLUT-Add is a technique that enhances neuron connectivity by combining E base PolyLUT models to improve accuracy.
+PolyLUT-Add is a technique that enhances neuron connectivity by combining multiple base PolyLUT models to improve accuracy.
 Moreover, we describe a novel architecture to improve its scalability.
 This project is a derivative work based on PolyLUT (https://github.com/MartaAndronic/PolyLUT) which is licensed under the Apache License 2.0.

-We provide this code for reproducibility purposes in the FPL24 submission, the toolflow is inherited form PolyLUT work.
-(Examples of Table.III are provided in this project.
-We'll open source whole project later.)
+We provide this code for reproducibility purposes; the toolflow is inherited from PolyLUT work.

 ## LUT implementation example
 ```verilog